uwcse481h-2017/coughdrop/README.md

 #### Backend Setup

-Dev dependencies: ruby, Redis, Postgres, Node, ember-cli
+Dev dependencies: ruby, Postgres, Redis, Node, ember-cli

 The backend relies on Redis and Postgres both being installed.
-Both are required.
+Both are required in development and production.
 If you have ruby installed in your environment, running `bundle install` should get all the backend dependencies you'll need.